thuyhien-dev/WorkShop_AWS/CONTRIBUTING.md

-# Contributing to AWS Elastic Beanstalk Workshop
+# Contributing to AWS Hotel Management AWS Workshop

 Thank you for your interest in contributing to this workshop!
 We welcome contributions from the community to make this resource better for everyone.